sebastianlueders/AVAX-LSTM/README.md

 # 379-Final-Project

+Interpreters that are built to use the gpu will do better with this model.
-libraries: pandas, datetime, matplotlib, scikit-learn, tensorflow Step 1: Ensure Python is installed.
+libraries: pandas, datetime, matplotlib, scikit-learn, tensorflow

+Step 1: Ensure Python is installed.

 Step 2: Ensure tensorflow is installed